 To make a custom variable live, you have to edit the survey link, including the Variable Name (see above) and a value for the variable:

-- Hover over Default Web Link and click the Settings icon next to Preview.
+- Under Tracking Links, hover over Default Web Link and click the Settings icon next to Preview.
+Alternatively you can click on the Tracking Link Name

-- Make sure your survey is Open, ensure that you're looking at the live link by checking it doesn't include the word "preview".
+- Make sure your survey is Open, ensure that you're looking at the live link by checking it has a green box in the top right of the Tracking Link Settings popup box.
+This will appear red if the link is not live

-- Highlight the live link, then copy and paste into a text editor to modify.
+- Highlight the live link located under Web Link, then copy and paste into a text editor to modify

-If you want to add another variable, add an & sign after the last variable and repeat steps 4-6.
+If you want to add another variable, add an ampersand (&) after the last variable and repeat steps 4-6.
 You have a maximum of 100 characters.

-The final result should look like this example, colour coded so you can see the Domain, Survey Name, Variables, and Values.
+The final result should look like this example, colour coded so you can see:

 https://www.smartsurvey.co.uk/s/Surveyname/?Firstname=Bob&Location=Birmingham